 Motion capture is a technology that allows you to record the movements of a person or object, and reproduce them in a virtual environment.
 It was invented at the end of the 20th century.
-It was in the 1970s that the military and scientific research became interested in this subject and this technology.
-First tests were made through the study of the movements of a galloping horse, which were projected on screen.
+It was in the 1970s that the military and scientific institutions became interested in this subject and this technology.
+The first tests were conducted through the study of the movements of a galloping horse, which were projected on screen.
 This new technology has greatly contributed to the study of human movement, allowing advances in health and anatomy.

-Today we use this method to compare and validate our analysis results after each activity.
+Today, we use this technology to compare and validate our analysis results after each activity.
 We have invested in this sophisticated equipment: the Opti Track, a motion capture system.

 How does it work?

-In most cases, Man, but it can also be an animal, a puppet or an object, is used as a source of data that will be transformed into animation.
-In this way, the movements of the virtual subject will be very close to reality.
+In most cases, a person is used as a source of data that will be transformed into animation (but it can be also an animal, a puppet or an object).
+This way, the movements of the virtual subject will be very close to reality.

 There are several steps to motion capture.
-The first step is the “Studio Set-up” (use of 4 to 8 cameras generally, with a maximum of 24 for multiple captures), i.e. the arrangement of a room for motion capture.
+The first step is the “Studio Set-up” (the use of four to eight cameras generally, with a maximum of 24 for multiple captures), i.e. the arrangement of a room for motion capture.
 Then it is necessary to calibrate the capture area, then to capture motion.
 Once the data has been recorded, it must be processed in order to be analyzed.
 This data will then become usable and comparable scientific data.

 What are the different methods?

-To make motion capture, it is necessary to place a multitude of sensors on the actor at strategic places in the body, such as joints.
+To perform motion capture, it is necessary to place a multitude of sensors on the actor at strategic places on the body, such as joints.
 The movements of the sensors will be recorded and then transcribed virtually.
-This style of motion capture is the optical capture, it is the most used.
+This style of motion capture is the optical capture.
+It is the most used.
 The cameras specially designed for motion capture will send infrared rays, which will be reflected by the sensors placed on the subject.
 It is these reflections that allow the transcription of the actor’s movements on a computer.
 The main problem with this method is its sensitivity to obstacles between sensors and cameras.
-Infrared rays will not be able to pass through the obstacle and therefore will not be reflected by the sensors.
+Infrared rays will not be able to pass through the obstacle and therefore, will not be reflected by the sensors.

 Movie studios and others are turning to gyroscopic motion capture.
 The principle is the same as for the previous method, but the sensors will be replaced by gyroscopic and inertial sensors.
-They allow to capture in real time the angle and position of the part of the body where they are placed.
-A transmitter connected to the computer will retransmit the information.
-No obstacle problem for this method, but it remains less accurate than optical capture.
+They allow for capturing in real time the angle and position of the part of the body where they are placed in real time.
+A transmitter connected to the computer will re-transmit the information.
+There is no obstacle problem with this method, but it is less accurate than optical capture.